 The smallest win margin at this track came in 1975, when Niki Lauda won by just 1.59 seconds.
 The largest win margin was in 1989, a race in which Alain Prost won by 44.017 seconds.

-The French Grand Prix at this circuit has been won by less than ten seconds on seven occasions and by less than five seconds three times, in 1975, 1978 and 1980.
+The French Grand Prix at this circuit has been won by less than ten seconds on eight occasions and by less than five seconds four times, in 1975, 1978, 1980 and 2021.

 ON THE PODIUM

-From the sixteen races held so far at this track, 29 different drivers have finished on the podium
+From the seventeen races held so far at this track, 30 different drivers have finished on the podium

 Alain Prost is the driver with the most podiums at the circuit, having finished in the top three eight times.
 McLaren have more podiums than any other team at the Paul Ricard track, with ten.
 French drivers have excelled at their home race in the past, with a driver finishing on the podium at their home event fifteen times during the French Grand Prix’s tenure at this circuit – more podium finishes than drivers from any other nation.
 The 1982 French Grand Prix saw three French drivers – Rene Arnoux, Alain Prost and Didier Pironi – finish on the podium together.

-Five drivers on the current grid have previously finished on the podium at Circuit Paul Ricard.
-Lewis Hamilton is the only current driver with multiple podium finishes, while Max Verstappen, Kimi Raikkonen, Valtteri Bottas and Charles Leclerc have each finished on the podium once.
+Six drivers on the current grid have previously finished on the podium at Circuit Paul Ricard.
+Lewis Hamilton and Mac Verstappen are the only current drivers with multiple podium finishes here.
+Hamilton has finished on the podium three times, while Verstappen made his second top three appearance in 2021.
+Kimi Raikkonen, Valtteri Bottas, Charles Leclerc and Sergio Perez have each finished on the podium once.

-From sixteen races here, the polesitter has finished on the podium twelve times.
+From seventeen races here, the polesitter has finished on the podium thirteen times.